For commercial account disclosures, please click below:

 We place certain limitations on withdrawals in cash.
 In general, $200 of a deposit is available for withdrawal in cash on the first Business Day after the day of deposit.
 Any remaining funds will be available for withdrawal in cash on the following Business Day.

 All other information within the Rules For Consumer Deposit Accounts disclosure remains in effect.
+This addendum amends agreements you may have.

 These Rules are part of the Agreement between you and HSBC Bank USA, National Association (the "Bank" or "HSBC"), and contain some of the terms and conditions for consumer deposit accounts.
 This agreement does not apply to commercial accounts.
 The Bank offers a variety of products and services, including checking, savings, money market, certificates of deposit (CDs), and electronic banking services.
 Any Terms and Charges Disclosure applicable to your account is also a part of the Agreement.
 By signing a contract to open any deposit account or by using a Bank product or service, you agree that these Rules, as amended from time to time, shall apply to all your deposit accounts.
 If there is a conflict between these Rules and something one of our employees says, the Bank will follow these Rules.
 These Bank Rules supersede and replace all prior Bank Rules.